GSA/fpki-guides/_includes/microsoft_trust_store_installation.md

 You can use third-party configuration management tools, such as BigFix.

-1. Using BigFix, schedule a task and push the certificate file.
+1. Using BigFix, schedule a task and push the certificate file:
 - Command (example):

     ```